-- I. Providing open space, perimeter buffers, landscaping and berms. - J. Screening of sources of light, noise, mechanical equipment, refuse areas, delivery and storage areas. - K. Locating road access to minimize adverse impacts. - L. Adjusting building setbacks to transition between different uses. - M. Applying step-down or tiered building heights to transition between different uses.

-- N. Lowering density or intensity of land uses to transition between different uses. - Policy 8.5 Site Plan Design and Architectural Review Procedures.
+- I. Providing open space, perimeter buffers, landscaping and berms. - J. Screening of sources of light, noise, mechanical equipment, refuse areas, delivery and storage areas. - K. Locating road access to minimize adverse impacts. - L. Adjusting building setbacks to transition between different uses. - M. Applying step-down or tiered building heights to transition between different uses. - N. Lowering density or intensity of land uses to transition between different uses. - Policy 8.5 Site Plan Design and Architectural Review Procedures.
 Implement the City's architectural and design standards by working with the applicant to ensure that community architectural standards have been addressed.
-The site plans are required to include: - A. A narrative about how the project is compatible with the surrounding area and addresses the architectural, design, and development criteria for established design districts, neighborhoods, and activity centers. - B. Line drawings and colored architectural elevations of each side of the building. - C. Colored boards with material samples (i.e., paint samples, roof tiles, and decorative and architectural features). - D. Elevation drawings, colored architectural renderings, and sample materials of any additional decorative features or structures.
-Such features include, but are not limited to, signage, fountains, fences, shade structures, and other public amenities. - E. Landscape plan that addresses overall site design, screening, and buffering, and provides for Florida Friendly landscaping. - F. Upon completion of the project, on-site inspection is required to confirm compliance with approved plans.
+The site plans are required to include:

+- A. A narrative about how the project is compatible with the surrounding area and addresses the architectural, design, and development criteria for established design districts, neighborhoods, and activity centers. - B. Line drawings and colored architectural elevations of each side of the building. - C. Colored boards with material samples (i.e., paint samples, roof tiles, and decorative and architectural features). - D. Elevation drawings, colored architectural renderings, and sample materials of any additional decorative features or structures.
+Such features include, but are not limited to, signage, fountains, fences, shade structures, and other public amenities. - E. Landscape plan that addresses overall site design, screening, and buffering, and provides for Florida Friendly landscaping. - F. Upon completion of the project, on-site inspection is required to confirm compliance with approved plans. - Policy 9.5 Conditional Use for Building Height Allowances.
+The City shall evaluate and amend the existing Conditional Use process in the updated Land Development Regulations for consideration of height allowances for deviations from established base height standards. - A. Major deviations are for those height allowances which seek to add one or more additional floors or stories from established base building height standards established for a Planning Area or zoning district.

-Strategy LU 4.1.2 - Transitional Language specific to Implementing Zoning Districts.
+Strategy LU 4.1.2 - Transitional Language specific to Implementing Zoning Districts